darkrelics/eidolon-engine/documentation/concurrency.md

 # Concurrency Guide

 This document outlines the concurrency patterns and lock ordering hierarchy used in the Eidolon Engine to prevent deadlocks and ensure thread-safe operations.

-The architecture is divided into two primary domains: the **System/Session Domain** (handling connections and I/O) and the **Game World Domain** (handling the simulation state).
+The engine is architecturally divided into two **independent domains**:
+1.  **System/Session Domain**: Manages network connections, I/O, and player sessions.
+2.  **Game World Domain**: Manages the internal state of the game simulation.

+These domains operate independently and have their own locking hierarchies.

 ## Lock Ordering Hierarchy

-To prevent deadlocks, locks must be acquired according to a strict ordering.
-The two domains have their own internal hierarchies, and there is a strict rule for acquiring locks *between* domains.

-**The Cardinal Rule: Never acquire a System/Session lock while holding a Game World lock.**
+To prevent deadlocks, all code must follow two primary rules: one for locking *within* a domain, and one for operations that need to *interact between* domains.

+### The Cardinal Rule: The Two Domains are Separate

-This means you must always lock components from the System/Session domain *before* locking any components from the Game World domain.
+**A single goroutine must never hold locks from both the System/Session and Game World domains at the same time.**

+Operations that need information from both (like executing a player command) must use a "bridge" pattern: lock the first domain, retrieve the necessary data, unlock it completely, and only then acquire locks in the second domain.

 ### 1. System/Session Domain Hierarchy

-This domain manages system-level operations, network connections, and player sessions.
-Locks must be acquired in this order:
+Within this domain, locks must be acquired in this order (from highest to lowest):

-1.  **Server** - System-level operations and SSH interface
+1.  **Server** - System-level operations and the SSH interface.
-2.  **Player** - Player connection and session state
+2.  **Player** - Player-specific connection and session state.

 ### 2. Game World Domain Hierarchy

-This domain manages the internal state of the game simulation.
-Locks must be acquired in this order:
+Within this domain, locks must be acquired in this order (from highest to lowest):

-1.  **Game** - Game-wide state and collections (e.g., character or room lookups)
+1.  **Game** - Game-wide state and collections (e.g., global lookups).
-2.  **Room** - Room-specific state and contents
+2.  **Room** - Room-specific state and contents.
-3.  **Character** - Character state and attributes
+3.  **Character** - Character state and attributes.
-4.  **Item** - Item properties and state
+4.  **Item** - Item properties and state.

 ### Golden Rules

--   **Lock across domains from System/Session to Game World.** Never the other way around.
+-   **Never hold locks from both the System and Game World domains simultaneously.**
--   **Within a domain, always acquire locks from high to low** in the hierarchy.
+-   **Within a single domain, always acquire locks from high to low** in the hierarchy.
--   **Use explicit unlocks for high-level or long-running functions** to improve responsiveness by minimizing lock duration.
+-   **Use explicit unlocks for high-level objects** (`Server`, `Game`) or long-running functions to improve system responsiveness.
--   **Use `defer` for simple, short functions** where lock scope matches function scope for safety and clarity.
+-   **Use `defer` for simple, short functions** where lock scope matches function scope for safety.
 -   **Minimize lock hold time:** acquire late, release early.
 -   **Prefer `RLock()`** for read-only operations.
 -   **Document complex locking** with inline comments.